warthog37/tilted-gryphons.github.io/pages/recruits.md

 ### Tilted Gryphons
 Tilted Gryphons is a PvE-focused semi-core raiding guild which looks for social and progression-oriented players in order to complete content in a timely manner and have a rowdy good time doing it!
 We don't mind if you're new to the game, or played since 2005, we have room for everyone if they're willing to be a positive member of our community.

-**Goals:**
+**Goals:** <br />
-• Be a visible name in the progression community.
+• Be a visible name in the progression community. <br />
-• Be a welcoming and friendly environment that you ***want*** to play with every night.
+• Be a welcoming and friendly environment that you ***want*** to play with every night. <br />
-• Clear all content as efficiently as we reasonably can.
+• Clear all content as efficiently as we reasonably can. <br />
 • Uphold a reputation with the people we play with to keep Tilted Gryphons a name that's synonymous with a positive community.

-**Member Conduct:**
+**Member Conduct:** <br />
 • Emulate the Gryphon.
-Be friendly to others, don't be a dick, contribute to the guild and server community in a way that would make everyone proud to be a part of it, and have a drive to take action when called upon.
+Be friendly to others, don't be a dick, contribute to the guild and server community in a way that would make everyone proud to be a part of it, and have a drive to take action when called upon. <br />
 • For our raiders, the willingness to improve - demonstrate an ability to better yourself and the raid!
 Sometimes this might require respecs and other times a role just might not fit our team.
-We try our best here.
+We try our best here. <br />
 • Be able to use Discord with push to talk if you're interested in being an endgame player.

 ### Raiding
 If you'd like to join as a raider, there are a great many more requirements.
 First and foremost, do we have an opening for your class? <br />
 We may be interested in picking up exceptional players regardless of whether we are actively recruiting a class, so if you're really keen to join our guild specifically, feel free to try your luck!

-**Class Openings**
+**Class Openings** <br />
 **Druid** [Closed] <br />
 **Hunter** [Closed] <br />
 **Mage** [Closed] <br />